BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Introduction

 Driven by the unprecedented features and services of future 6G networks, communication networks are increasingly exploring distributed or multi-center management models \cite{49}.
 Furthermore, the 6G CPN aims to comprehensively mobilize vast heterogeneous devices, edge nodes, and cloud computing resources across organizational boundaries.
-This cross-domain and heterogeneous environment, which lacks a central authority of trust, poses significant challenges for the access, scheduling, trading, and management of computing resources \cite{50}.
-Traditional centralized computing resource management architectures struggle to adapt to such large-scale, dynamically evolving distributed systems.
-These systems are not only inefficient but also vulnerable to single points of failure.
-Therefore, it is necessary to explore novel distributed network management and governance mechanisms to ensure that entities within the CPN interact and collaborate in an autonomous, reliable, and efficient manner.
-Blockchain, with its inherent decentralization and its ability to enhance trust and transparency among multiple stakeholders, emerges as a key enabling technology for future 6G network management \cite{51}.
-It offers secure, transparent, and traceable solutions for computing sharing, trusted transactions, access control, and other critical functionalities within the CPN.
+This cross-domain and heterogeneous environment, which lacks a central authority of trust, poses significant challenges for access, scheduling, trading, and management of computing resources \cite{50}.
+Traditional centralized architectures not only struggle with inefficiency and single points of failure, but they also lack the transparency and immutability needed to build trust among diverse stakeholders.
+Therefore, it is necessary to establish a novel distributed management mechanism that enables autonomous, reliable, and efficient collaboration among devices.
+Such a mechanism must provide verifiable, tamper-proof records for resource trading and enforce operational rules transparently, without relying on a central intermediary.
+Blockchain, with its inherent decentralization and its ability to enhance trust and transparency among multiple stakeholders, emerges as a key enabling technology for future 6G network management \cite{51,70,71}.
+It offers secure, transparent, and traceable solutions for computing resource sharing, trusted trading, access control, and other critical functionalities within the CPN.

 Furthermore, the ubiquitous sharing and collaboration of computing resources exacerbate the risk of user privacy leakage.
-The 6G CPN involves a wide variety of computing devices.
-In particular, when user devices participate in computing sharing, information such as user identity, behavioral patterns, and interaction records may be collected and analyzed by attackers to infer sensitive data or perform identity tracking \cite{52}.
-These potential threats may discourage users from actively engaging in computing sharing.
-Therefore, to achieve efficient computing sharing, it is essential to implement secure and effective privacy protection strategies to safeguard user rights and establish a trustworthy CPN environment.
+Distinct from the localized hierarchical structure of fog computing, the 6G CPN orchestrates a wide variety of computing devices into a unified, network-wide computing continuum.
+In particular, when user devices participate in computing resource sharing, not only their identity but also their behavioral patterns and interaction records can be collected and linked, allowing attackers to infer sensitive information \cite{52,86,87}.
+These potential threats create a significant barrier to participation.
+To achieve efficient computing resource sharing, it is essential to provide a mechanism that allows users to prove their legitimacy and conduct transactions without revealing their persistent identities, thus ensuring both accountability and anonymity.